Galangal vs Ginger: Key Differences, Uses, and Substitution Guide

 Frequently Asked Questions

-Can I substitute galangal for ginger?
+Can I substitute galangal for ginger in recipes?

 Is galangal safe to eat raw?